Estimate Time4 min

 1. Save regularly.
 Try to make a habit of saving in your IRA, whether that's monthly contributions, or a lump sum once a year.
 The more you contribute and invest in your IRA, the better chance you may have at reaching your retirement savings goals.

 2. Start saving as soon as you can.
 Saving early in your career is crucial to meeting your retirement goals.
-If you save early and keep those savings invested over decades, you have the potential to benefit from compound interest.
+If you save early and keep those savings invested over decades, you have the potential to benefit from compound returns.

 Keep in mind that contributions to an IRA may be tax-deductible and may qualify for the Saver's Credit.
-Those tax savings can be applied to your 2023 return for contributions made before the applicable deadline.
-Looking ahead to 2024, if you automate savings into an IRA, you may want to automate your tax savings, as well.
+Those tax savings can be applied to your 2024 return for contributions made before the applicable deadline.
+Looking ahead to 2025, if you automate savings into an IRA, you may want to automate your tax savings, as well.
 Instead of waiting to file a return, you can accelerate your tax savings by adjusting your Form W-4, if you have one.
 The IRS has a tool to do this.
 If you are self-employed, you may want to revisit your estimated tax payments in consideration of any impact to deductions and credits.

 Tax-free retirement income?
 Sounds good.